Final report for GNE20-239

-The specific objectives of this proposal are:
+The specific objectives of this project are:

 - Determine targets of individual bacteriocins in pto’sExpected outcome: This objective will identify the pathogen’s bacteriocin targets in order to understand how to limit these advantages in a community.
 I hypothesize that by identifying mutants resistant to knockout strains of pto that contain only 1 bacteriocin, I will be able to identify key components of the genome that contribute to mitigating competitive advantages within the context of a community.

 - Assess level of foliar disease symptoms in tomato plants and determine the change in microbial community composition due to individual bacteriocins, after transplant communities are introduced to plants that have first been inoculated with pto.
-The purpose of this objective is to identify pto bacteriocins that contribute to disease severity of bacterial speck of tomato and identify microbial community changes due to ptobacteriocins after pto has penetrated the surface of the leaf.
+The purpose of this objective is to identify pto bacteriocins that contribute to disease severity of bacterial speck of tomato and identify microbial community changes due to pto bacteriocins after pto has penetrated the surface of the leaf.
 I hypothesize that individual bacteriocins will significantly contribute to different amounts of disease symptoms and to changes in community composition after pto has penetrated the leaf surface.
+(DELAYED)

 - Assess the level of foliar disease symptoms in tomato plants and determine the change in community composition due to individual bacteriocins after pto is introduced to a plant that has an established microbial transplant community.
 The purpose of this objective is to identify pto bacteriocins that contribute to disease severity of bacterial speck of tomato and identify microbial community changes due to pto bacteriocins before pto has penetrated the leaf surface.
 I hypothesize that individual bacteriocins will significantly contribute to different amounts of disease symptoms and to changes in community composition before pto has penetrated the leaf surface.
+(DELAYED)

-The purpose of this project is to determine targets of bacteriocin repertoires in complex microbial communities and assess when bacteriocins are beneficial for disease development to help create future biocontrol management strategies that reduce foliar disease symptoms in tomato.
+The purpose of this project was to determine targets of bacteriocin repertoires in complex microbial communities and assess when bacteriocins are beneficial for disease development to help create future biocontrol management strategies that reduce foliar disease symptoms in tomato.